bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Try the new `time` example to get a better feel for these resources.

 The fix for the windup problem was limiting how much `Time<Virtual>` can advance from a single frame.
 This then limits how many times `FixedUpdate` can be queued for the next frame, and so things like frame lag or your computer waking up from a long sleep can no longer cause a death spiral.
-So now, the app won't freeze, but entities moving in `FixedUpdate` will appear to slow down since it'll be running at a temporarily reduced rate.
+So now, the app won't freeze, but things happening in `FixedUpdate` will appear to slow down since it'll be running at a temporarily reduced rate.

 ## <a name="what-s-next"></a>What's Next?